xavierb117/truffula/instructions.md

 You must NOT use the `java.nio` package for any wave!
 You can only use `java.io`.

+## Wave 0: Understand
+In this wave you will be working to undertsand the files that are provided for you.
+Open `notes.md` to see a list of the files in the order I recommend you look at them.
+For each file, write notes in `notes.md` summarizing your understanding and putting down any questions you want to better understand later.
+This will take a long time, but it is worth it!
+Do not skimp on this part, you will regret it!
+A very large part of this project is understanding the OOP structure.

+Make frequent commits to your `notes.md` as you learn.

 ## Wave 1: Color Printer
 In this wave you will implement a class that can print text to the console in color.
 To achieve this you implement `print(String message, boolean reset)` in `ColorPrinter.java`.
 You do not need to alter the other methods.
 Hints: